hotwired-laravel/turbo-laravel-site/source/_bootcamp/native-toasts.md

 }
 ```

-The `recedeOrRedirectTo` method is the one that does the job of checking if the request comes from a Turbo Native client or a regular web client and recides to redirect to the recede route instead of default redirect route.
-We also need to ensure that for when we're creating or updating chirps, we only return Turbo Streams if the request didn't come from a Turbo Native client.
+The `recedeOrRedirectTo` method is the one that does the job of checking if the request comes from a Hotwire Native client or a regular web client and recides to redirect to the recede route instead of default redirect route.
+We also need to ensure that for when we're creating or updating chirps, we only return Turbo Streams if the request didn't come from a Hotwire Native client.

 Next, we need to configure our specific routes in the `Constants.kt` file: